A Little About Me!

 From HCI comes UX and all sorts of other kinds of studies of interaction.
 Because of the history of the term technology coming in to the English Language and the work of Charles Beard, technology is often seen as a litmus test for the power of culture.
 As a result, HCI can often fall into a deterministic mindset wherein a technical object can solve a societal problem.
 For many years, HCI has attempted to get into the space of disaster in the form of crisis informatics or the study of information flow during a hazard event.

-For over 20 years, crisis informatics attempted to insert and/or provide a means through which computer scientists could help make sense of the way information flow works during each part of the 4-fold process from fema (Planning, Mitigation, Response, Recovery).
-While this work was fruitful for all manner of computer science,
+For over 20 years, crisis informatics attempted to insert and/or provide a means through which computer scientists could help make sense of the way information flow works during each part of the 4-fold process from FEMA (Planning, Mitigation, Response, Recovery).
+While this work was fruitful for all manner of computer science, it has not been useful for emergency management.
+As a result, my work tends to focus on 3 specific questions:

 Game Studies